actigraph/StudyAdminAPIDocumentation/sections/subjects.md

 Subject(s) By Identifier
 ---

 Returns one or more subjects (within requested study) with specific subject identifier.
+The subject identifer is required field when creating subject data records in the CentrePoint system.

 **Request:**

     GET /v1/studies/{studyId}/subjectsbyidentifier/{subjectIdentifier}

+**Notes:**

-**Note:**  The {subjectIdentifier} field should always be prefixed with the subject's site identifier (if it exists).
+* The {subjectIdentifier} field should always be **prefixed with the subject's site identifier** (if it exists).
 For example, a subject with a "001" identifier in a site with a "333" identifier should denote "333001".
+* For subjects in sites where the **site identifier is not set**, the {subjectIdentifier} should denote just the subject identifier without any prefix.
+For example, a subject with a "001" identifier in a site without a site identifier should denote "001".
+* For subjects where the identifier consists of space character, space characters should be replaced with "%20".
+For example, a subject with a "S123 AE" identifier should denote "S123%20AE".

 **Response:**